j-a-sc/typing-of-the-cats/PLANNING/projectplan.md

 ### MVP ###

 - Robot that can navigate a maze by user programming
-	- robot moves in animations, position stored in variables and disallowed positions stored in matrix and checked against whenever robot tries to move
+	- robot moves in animations, x y position stored in variables and disallowed positions stored in matrix and checked against whenever robot tries to move them.
+If robot tries to move to disallowed square animation cancelled and xy position set back to prior move
 	- using eval() user text functions such as moveup(1), wait(1) are converted to js and used in the program to move the robot.
-User has to construct a basic bit of code to move the robot around the maze using commands and if statements and get to the end
+User has to construct a basic bit of code to move the robot around the maze using commands and if statements and get to the end.
+	- one user command executed per tick,

 ### Additional Features ###

 - maze has fog of war
-	- robot position used to black out squares a certain distance away
+	- robot xy position used to black out squares with xy values within a certain distance
 - multiple levels, different challenges
 	- shape of levels a challenge, add environmental features that turn on and off each tick
 - Enemies